uw-madison-aae/uw.authentication.shibboleth/README.md

 - Shibboleth authentication itself is handled by IIS/Apache.
 This library merely consumes Shibboleth data after authentication has taken place.

 ### Compatibility
-- ASP.Net 3.1/5/6+
+- ASP.NET 3.1/5/6+
 - IIS7+ (ISAPI or IIS7 Shibboleth DLL)
-- Apache (Front-end proxy for ASP.Net 3.1/5/6+)
+- Apache (Front-end proxy for ASP.NET 3.1/5/6+)

 _This documentation does NOT cover Shibboleth setup for IIS/Apache.
 Please refer to [UW-Madison documentation](https://kb.wisc.edu/86317) for that information._

 ------------
 ## How It Works

-The library hooks into the Authentication middleware of the ASP.Net application, examines the headers/variables for evidence of a Shibboleth session, then creates a `ClaimsPrincipal` populated with Shibboleth attributes and sets the `HttpApplication.User` with it.
+The library hooks into the Authentication middleware of the ASP.NET application, examines the headers/variables for evidence of a Shibboleth session, then creates a `ClaimsPrincipal` populated with Shibboleth attributes and sets the `HttpApplication.User` with it.
 This is accomplished in a `HandleAuthenticationAsync()` method in a custom `Microsoft.AspNetCore.Authentication.AuthenticationHandler`.

-### Setup
+# Setup

 Starting with Shibboleth SP v3, using the iis7_shib.dll with the `useVariables="true"` in either the `<ISAPI>` or `<Site>` sections is the recommended method for running Shibboleth in IIS7+.
 Information about Shibboleth IIS installation [can be found here](https://wiki.shibboleth.net/confluence/display/SP3/IIS).

 1. Download and install the [UW.AspNetCore.Authentication.Shibboleth](https://www.nuget.org/packages/UW.AspNetCore.Authentication.Shibboleth/) package.

-2. Add the `AddUWShibboleth()` to the `IAuthenticationBuilder` in Startup.cs.
+2. Add the `AddUWShibboleth()` to the `IAuthenticationBuilder` in Program.cs (.NET6) or Startup.cs (prior to .NET6).

-        public void ConfigureServices(IServiceCollection services)
+    ```csharp
+    builder.Services.AddAuthentication(options =>
     {
-            services.AddAuthentication(options =>
-            {
-                options.DefaultScheme = ShibbolethAuthenticationDefaults.AuthenticationScheme;
+        options.DefaultScheme = ShibbolethDefaults.AuthenticationScheme;
     }).AddUWShibboleth();
-        }
+    ```

-#### Using Apache on Linux
+## Using Apache on Linux

-Headers must be forwarded from the Apache Reverse Proxy into the ASP.Net app running on Kestrel.
+Headers must be forwarded from the Apache Reverse Proxy into the ASP.NET app running on Kestrel.
 This is done using the `RequestHeader` declaration.
-You must manually define every header from Shibboleth that you wish to use in the ASP.Net app.   **ShibSessionIndex** is **required** at a minimum, as that is what the library uses to determine if a Shibboleth session is in place.
+You must manually define every header from Shibboleth that you wish to use in the ASP.NET app.   **ShibSessionIndex** is **required** at a minimum, as that is what the library uses to determine if a Shibboleth session is in place.

 		RequestHeader set isMemberOf %{isMemberOf}e
 		RequestHeader set eppn %{eppn}e